 Sometimes, a message is marked as spam unintentionally and will need to be approved for delivery.
 This guide will walk you through the steps to log into the barracuda, and to approve messages, whitelist/blocklist addresses, and manage your accounts spam filtering.

 The barracuda service sends emails periodically to your @epss.ucla.edu account, which outlines the current held/blocked messages sent to your account.
 These messages originate from <<email@example.com>>.
 If you can’t find them or you don’t have a current message, the spam filter interface can be accessed at https://Nospam6.ad.ucla.edu

-Once you are here, you can log in, using your @epss.ucla.edu email and your password.
-Most likely, your password is not valid due to some changes made last year by Barracuda, and you will have to reset your password.
-This password is ONLY valid for this service and is not connected to any other accounts.
-To reset the password, click on the “CREATE NEW PASSWORD” button at the bottom of this window, and look for an email to arrive at your @epss.ucla.edu address.
-(Additionally, make sure you have entered email@example.com email in this dialog box, and no other address has been auto-filled!)
+If this is the first time you are logging in (or its been sufficiently long, that you cannot remember this password) , you should click on the “CREATE NEW PASSWORD” button at the bottom of this window, and look for an email to arrive at your @epss.ucla.edu or @igpp.ucla.edu address.
+(Additionally, make sure you have entered firstname.lastname@example.org email address in this dialog box, and no other address has been auto-filled!)

 Click on the “preferences” tab at the top of the screen to change your password to something memorable, edit the block list settings and other settings.

 From the “Quarantine Inbox” tab, you can deliver held messages, add addresses to the Whitelist and permanently delete messages.
 Messages not deleted or delivered will be Automatically purged after 30 days, so it’s important to do this at least once a month.

 And as always, feel free to contact the Helpdesk with any questions or concerns.